CONTEMPORARY MUSIC GRANT PROGRAM (CMGP)

 - How this grant will help towards you reaching your artistic goals

 - How well is the project scoped and planned

 The panel then come together after a couple of weeks and discuss each application as a group.
-After deliberating, the panel makes its recommendations to the Minister for the Arts for allocation of the funding.
-All applicants are notified on the outcomes following ministerial approval.
+After deliberating, the panel makes its recommendations to the Executive Director (Industry, Science and Entrepreneurship) for allocation of the funding.
+All applicants are notified on the outcomes by email, prior to the commencement date.